go-stuff/tiled/README.md

 A field used that is not listed in the spec is [tmx.Data.InnerXML](https://github.com/go-stuff/tiled/blob/master/tmx/data.go), it is the raw XML nested inside the tag `<data>`.

-A field used that is not listed in the spec is [tmx.Custom](https://github.com/go-stuff/tiled/blob/master/tmx/custom.go), it is used to preserve the order of `tmx.Map` elements.
-While building a game engine, the order of each layer in Map became important.
+A field used that is not listed in the spec is [tmx.Content](https://github.com/go-stuff/tiled/blob/master/tmx/content.go), it is used to preserve the order of `tmx.Map` and `tmx.Group` elements.
+While building a game engine, the order of each layer in Map and Group became important.

 ## Packages Imported